Coding - Random Walks

 Exercise 02

-Write a function to compute the expected position of the walker at time t using the above formula:
+Write a function to compute the expected position of the walker at time t:

 def expected_position(A, x_0, t):